 Besides losing their minds, my roomies seem to have lost their ability to aim at the toilet pot.
 It’s amazing to miss something with a diameter of that size from barely a foot away.
 They would have definitely sucked at basketball a lot more than they suck at basic civic sense.
 Their d***s seem to act like a bat who has a conked off SONAR; flapping around aimlessly.
 I told them this in exactly the same words.
 It evoked laughter on the lines of when I begged them not to try and “compete” with the Niagara Falls at 3:00 am since the “maid of the mist” there was not a domestic help who would clean it up later.
 It was laughter that would have made any standup comedian proud.
 At times, trying to spread social awareness through humor is such a vice.

 While we are on this topic of “manhood”, I remember my trip to Washington DC.
-The Washington Memorial did not give me an inferiority complex as most guys claims it gives them.
+The Washington Monument did not give me an inferiority complex as most guys claims it gives them.
 I remember one of my favorite comedians, Jeff Dunham’s quip about it being “an ode to Bill Clinton”.
 Now that’s apt!
-We did click some photographs there.
+We did take some photographs there.
 We posed in positions which satisfied our male ego and generated unbridled laughter from the other tourists.

 Abe Lincoln didn’t seem too pleased with our actions.
 His face bore an admonishing look when we went over to his statue.
 Or maybe it was a sign of pure disgust.
 I’d be disgusted too if I’d been made to sit and stare at a phallus like structure for decades.